Hackers take down 15 Lebanese government websites

 Bassil has planned to provide the country with 24 hours of electricity by 2014, and said in his reply on Tuesday that he has formed a "rescue plan for the sector with consensus for all the parties".

-"Raise Your Voice" described itself on the hacked websites as "simply a group of people who could not bear sitting in silence, watching all the crimes and injustice going on in Lebanon".
+"Raise Your Voice" described itself on the hacked websites as "simply a group of people who could not bare sitting in silence, watching all the crimes and injustice going on in Lebanon".

 (Editing by Alessandra Rizzo)